dane-anderson/ainvest/README.md

 # 🚀 AInvest

-AI-powered stock decision engine that transforms raw market data into clear, actionable insights using quantitative signals, real-time data, and AI reasoning.
+**AI-powered market decision engine** that transforms raw financial data into structured signals and actionable insight.

+Built to simulate real-world quantitative + AI systems used in modern fintech.

 ---